sylhare/Type-on-Strap/pages/program.md

 ### Course schedule

-The attendants will arrive in Jaca on the afternoon of June 16th (at any time after 17:00) and sleep at the venue.
+<p align="justify">The attendants will arrive in Jaca on the afternoon of June 16th (at any time after 17:00) and sleep at the venue.
 The organizers and the available attendants will arrange an informal dinner that night.
-The program of the course is presented below.
+The program of the course is presented below.</p>

 <html>
 <head>